 A version of this post written by Amy O'Connor originally appeared on LillyPad US.

 It is September and this year’s World Alzheimer’s Month theme is “Remember Me.”
 For me, it’s a reminder of what Lilly is fighting for in our decade’s long research to treat, cure, and prevent Alzheimer’s disease.
 The people living with Alzheimer’s and the lifetime of memories each of them has.
 There are approximately 47 million people around the world living with Alzheimer’s or other dementias.
 That’s almost the population of Spain.
-And, if nothing changes, that number will almost triple to more than 130 million in just over 30 years according to Alzheimer’s Disease International.
+And, if nothing changes, that number will almost double to more than 75.62 million by 2030, according to Alzheimer's Disease International.

 Taking steps to recognize and mitigate the global impact of Alzheimer’s disease is no easy undertaking.
 The brain is a complicated part of the body and, while we’ve learned much about Alzheimer’s, we still have a long way to go before we can make its impact on our lives a distant memory.